TerminatorK-dot/terminatork-dot.github.io/README.md

 ## About the Website

-This website showcases information about Kartik Thapa, a student and Java developer from Palampur, Himachal Pradesh.
-The website includes:
+This website showcases information about Kartik Thapa, a student udaipur rajasthan The website includes:

 - Personal introduction and background
 - Skills and expertise in Java and Calculus